Causal Climate Emulation with Bayesian Filtering: Methods

 where $\mathcal{F}_{spat}$ denotes the spatial Fourier transform, $k$ the spatial frequencies, $\mathcal{F}_{temp}$ the temporal Fourier transform, and $j$ the temporal frequencies.
 We choose these quantities as learning accurate power spectra is necessary for realistic emulation.
 Learning higher frequencies for decaying spectra is difficult with neural networks \citep{rahaman_spectral_2019}, and the $\ell^2$ norm suffers from small gradients when learning wavenumbers associated with high frequencies \citep{chattopadhyay_challenges_2024}.
 We therefore use the $\ell^1$ norm across the whole spectrum \citep{shokar_stochastic_2024}.

 The full training objective is as follows, with $\lambda_{\text{CRPS}}$, $\lambda_{\text{s}}$ and $\lambda_{\text{t}}$ the penalty coefficients:

-We find that the coefficients of the penalty terms and the initial values of the ALM for the constraints need to be carefully chosen to ensure effective training of the model. \cref{sec:hyperparameters} discusses the coefficients and hyperparameter choices, and gives the values used in our experiments.
+We find that the coefficients of the penalty terms and the initial values of the ALM for the constraints need to be carefully chosen to ensure effective model training. \cref{sec:hyperparameters} discusses the coefficients and hyperparameter choices, and gives the values used in our experiments.